blankoworld/makefly/doc/THEMES.md

   * taglink.tmpl
   * tags.tmpl

-After a refresh your blog will have post list and tag list available.
+After a *refresh* your blog will have posts list and tags list available.

 What do you think about your blog now?